N1etsi/N1etsi.github.io/proj/deck.md

 # Volume deck/USB Hub
-After seeing some decks done with [deej](https://github.com/omriharel/deej) I wanted to do something with it.
-So I made one with 5 channels (One for master output, another for microphone input and three others for other apps) and integrated a USB hub in the 3D printed case I designed and printed on my Ender 3 Pro.
+After seeing some projects done with [deej](https://github.com/omriharel/deej) I wanted to make something similar for myself using it.
+So I designed and printed my own enclosure and integrated an USB Hub + SD card reader into it.
+The deck itself has 5 programmable sliders , the first one I use for the Master volume control, the second for voice chat apps, like Discord or Skype, the third on is for music apps (in this case I only have it configured for the Spotify App) and the fourth controls every other app.
+Finally, the fifth slider controls my microphone volume.

 ![Image](deck.jpg)